As a child, she had heard stories of elves who lived in the woods.

 She stood, the snow slowly collecting on the hood of her cloak.

-They both watched – his with a calm mind, hers with one full of regret for listening to the people in the town.
+They both watched—his mind calm and hers full of regret for listening to the people in the town.

 The sudden metallic clang of a shutting gate interrupted her silent vigil.
 The girl squinted and observed the man locking and barring the gate.
 He placed something there before he came quickly back her way.
 “There is a large shadow at the bridge,” he muttered to her as he drew close.
 “That shadow or thing should not even be there with the moonlight, but it seems to be trying its best to move beyond that point.”